firesofmay/cryogen-blog/resources/templates/md/posts/2015-08-26-setup-cryogen.md

-{:title "How to setup your own blog on Github using Cryogen" :layout :page
+{:title "How to setup your own blog on Github using Cryogen" :layout :post
-:tags ["github" "cryogen" "blogging"]}
+ :tags ["github"]}

 For quite sometime I have been looking for a nice way to setup my blog.
 I have looked at various options but wasn't happy with any of those.

 My main criteria was:
-- I should be able to edit it within emacs.
+- I should be able to edit it within Emacs/Or another nice Markdown Editor.
 - It should be markdown based so I don't face weird editor issues.
 - Code highlighting should work for Clojure.
 - It should work on mobile/desktop nicely.